fyodorvi/jspm-bundle-watch/README.md

 # JSPM Watch

-Inspired by [jspm-dev-builder]() JSPM Watch is keeps your code changes in immediate sync with the browser no matter how big your app is and how many dependencies you have.
-JSPM Watch is designed for long run: no matter what you do to your project files, whenever you add or remove new dependencies, have compilation errors, or simply switch branches - it should keep running.
-There's also an option to do simultaneous unit tests build, so you can *tdd* and run the app at the same time.
+Inspired by [jspm-dev-builder]() JSPM Watch keeps your code changes in immediate sync with the browser no matter how big your app is and how many dependencies you have.
+JSPM Watch is designed for a long run: no matter what you do to your project files, whenever you add or remove new dependencies, have compilation errors, or simply switch branches - it should keep running, with no need to ever restart it.
+There's also an option to do simultaneous unit tests build, so you can do *tdd* and run the app at the same time.

 ## Why
-As your project grows it may take giant amount of time to reload the application after a file change.
-JSPM Watch solves  that issue with pre-bundling the app, which takes some time at first, but then upon any file change it invalidates it from cache and re-bundles the app, which takes about a second.
+As your project grows it may take enormous amount of time to reload the application after a file change.
+JSPM Watch solves that issue by pre-bundling the app, which takes some time at first, but then upon any file change it invalidates it from cache and re-bundles the app, which takes about a second.

 ## Features